 by Ron Spomer - Thursday, July 19, 2012

 Sometimes you have to go big or go home.
 With Steiner’s Nighthunter XP 10x56, you don’t have to go home.
-With this 2-pound, 11-ounce binocular you can stay and watch whitetails or elk until late on a moonlit night.
+With this 2-pound, 11-ounce binocular you can stay and watch whitetails until late on a moonlit night.
 This unit will let the light shine through.

 Big objective lenses have always been known as “light gatherers,” although that phrase is confusing.
 No binocular “gathers” light if you mean that as “collecting” or “increasing.”
 Big objective lenses are like big windows: They admit more light, but they can’t increase it.
 Actually, a percentage of light is always lost to reflection when passing through glass.
 Anti-reflection coatings minimize that, though, and the Nighthunter XP has plenty of them.
 Every air-to-glass surface has multiple layers of coatings, and the roof-prisms are both phase-coated—which results in the sharpest possible image resolution—and backed by dielectric mirrors, the brightest, most reflective available.
 The outer lenses are coated with Steiner’s new Nano-Protection coating that repels water from them.